sparrow0505/nextbasket/README.md

-this is my project developed using pythn
+this is my project developed using python
 features:
 User login
 data handling